 Virginia is a state with many amazing historical sights to offer, but it also features lush forests, mountain views, geologic wonders, and plenty of waterfalls to see as well.
-I’ve compiled a list of my favorite 11 waterfall hikes in Virginia (not in Shenandoah National Park) to provide some extra info and advice for anyone looking to get out into the wilderness and explore some of the natural wonders of this state.
+I’ve compiled a list of my favorite 11 waterfall hikes in Virginia (not in Shenandoah National Park Waterfall) to provide some extra info and advice for anyone looking to get out into the wilderness and explore some of the natural wonders of this state.

 Let me know in the comment section what are your favorite waterfall hikes in Virginia!